unc-csxl/orientation/comp210/java_tutorial.md

 * In Python, we define functions / methods using `def`.
 In Java, we do not use a special keyword to define functions.
 Intead, we place the *data type* we expect to return first!
 In functions that do not return anything, we use the return type of `void` in Java.
 This is why the method header has `void main()`.
 In Python, the return type is placed afterwards, in `def main(...) -> None`.
 * This also applies to arguments!
 Notice that in Python, we define the argument `args` as `(args: list[str])`.
 In Java, we put the data type first: `(String[] args)`.
 Notice that instead of `list[..type..]`, in Java we use `..type..[]`.
 This comes with more nuance, as these are not entirely equivalent data structures.
 We will talk about this later!
 * Print looks different!
 In Python, `print` is built into the language, so we can call it as `print(text)`.
 In Java, the `println()` function is part of the `System.out` Java library.
 This is already available to us and we do not need to import it directly, but we still need to call the function using `System.out.println(text)`.
-* Do not worry about the specifics with access modifiers (`public`) and the `static` keyword if you have not learned it already - we will talk about this later!
+* Do not worry about the specifics with access modifiers (`public`) and the `static` keyword if you have not learned it already - we will talk about this later in COMP 210.
 * Notice that in Java, **semicolons are required after every statement**!
 This does not apply to after curly brackets or headers, but it does apply to executable code *within* `{ }`.

 Now that we have talked a little bit about the structure of a Java file and you have seen Java for the first time, we can begin to discuss Java's syntax.